wyzegob/Misc/Manual/en-US/SimpleProxy.md

 ##How To Build

-- Read <a href="https://github.com/jc3213/Misc/blob/master/Manual/en-US/HowToBuild.md">Build Step</a>
+- Read <a href="https://goo.gl/NZlNRH">Build an Add-on</a>

 ##How to use

 - 0) Simple Proxy will not override proxy settings of Firefox
-- 1) Simple Filter Rule contains Prefix, Sub-prefix, Match Pattern
+- 1) Simple Proxy Rule contains Prefix, Sub-prefix, Match Pattern
   - 1.1) Full compatibility with Auto-proxy Rulelist (branch 1.x)
   - 1.2) Use Match Pattern and has better performance (branch 2.x)
     - 1.2.1) Prefix $ to determine if the rule is used for auto proxy serivce
     - 1.2.2) Sub-prefix ! to determin if the rule is whitelisted
-    - 1.2.3) Read about how to write <a href="https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Match_patterns">Match Pattern</a>
+    - 1.2.3) Read about how to write <a href="https://goo.gl/sZzTgN">Match Pattern</a>
 - 2) Server must match the form of server protocol::server adress::server port
   - 2.1) For example, socks::127.0.0.1::1080
   - 2.2) Supported protocol: http, socks, socks4